 What is Dust Bathing?

 Unlike us humans, chickens bathe with dirt.
-Sure as a kid, I practically bathed in dirt, building mud castles but those days are over.
-For chickens it’s a ritual, a cleansing ritual that’s almost meditative for them and for me as well when I watch!
+Sure as a kid, I’d jump in dirt, building mud castles but those days are over.
+For chickens it’s a ritual, a cleansing ritual that’s almost meditative for them.
 When chickens start to feel dirty they begin digging around themselves picking up loose dirt to sink into and flip onto their feathers.
 They will continue to do this until they coat themselves to absorb moisture and clog breathing pores of parasites that can live among your chickens.

 What Does the Dirt do?